Prerequisite

 const scoopika = new Scoopika({

-token: "YOUR_SCOOPIKA_TOKEN", // Replace with your token
+token: "YOUR_SCOOPIKA_TOKEN", // Replace with your token or set `SCOOPIKA_TOKEN` in your env

-store: "REMOTE_STORE_URL", // For persistent history (optional)
+store: "REMOTE_STORE_ID", // For persistent history (optional)

-engines: {...} // Replace with your engines
+keys: {...} // Replace with your keys

 });

-// Create container to handle requests
+// Create endpoint to handle requests

-const scoopikaContainer = new Container({
+const scoopikaEndpoint = new Endpoint({

 scoopika,